itzhaydar/plane-gta/README.md

 2. Homie
 You are cargo, not the captain.
-Open flyer design and dress the pickup poster in Unlayer’s image editor.
+Open flyer design and dress the pickup poster and sign your image in Unlayer’s image editor.
 That flyer is how the crew finds you.

 3. Pilot
 You fly.
 First pick the vehicle.